PrithivishS/linux_backport/README.md

     - rvw_diff.py
       - at the prompt, enter the backported sha id from the code rvw request
       - ^C when you are done

+Important things to remember about reviewing backported patches:
+	  + you don't need to worry about the main content of an ALREADY UPSTREAMED patch.
+	  + you do need to worry about non context diffs where some non context part of upstream patch is modified.
+	    - look at the patch description and see that any deviation from the upstream patch is
+	      - correct
+	      - adequately explained in the [Backport Changes] section of the commit message.

 You have just reading all the documentation available.
 For now try the commands with --help and use the source